8 Best Phlebotomy Schools in Oregon

 The tuition for this program is $4187 and once they graduate, students will be given a certificate of completion, they will be eligible to take the national registry examination or work as entry-level professionals.

-What makes this school special is that it is a professional training school and in six weeks’ time, students will become eligible to take the national registry examination.
+What makes this school special is that it is a professional training school, and in six weeks, students will become eligible to take the national registry examination.

-Some of the lectures during these studies include Patient Care and Professionalism, Infection Control and OSHA rules, Medical Terminology, Understanding HIV/AIDS among many others.
+Some of the lectures during these studies include Patient Care and Professionalism, Infection Control and OSHA rules, Medical Terminology, and Understanding HIV/AIDS, among many others.

 The whole course consists of six weeks of classroom and laboratory training.